Total pageviews

 Bimaadiziwin!

-The gold wedding rings feature a free-form interpretation of the age-old Ojibwe design of the Midewiwin Life Road, with a stylized wolf paw on the insides; the silver belt buckle features a hunter who seeks strength from the wolf who is his guardian spirit.
+The gold rings - which are not for sale - feature a free-form interpretation of the age-old Ojibwe design of the Midewiwin Life Road, with a stylized wolf paw on the insides; the silver belt buckle features a hunter who seeks strength from the wolf who is his guardian spirit.
 Both pieces, made with the aid of the overlay technique, remind us that there is wisdom in walking the road of Life with a humble spirit and a grateful heart.

 ______________________________________________________________________________